(Full time) 2022 start

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
-To find out more, read Language for Engineering (6 weeks) and Language for Science: Engineering (10 weeks).
+To find out more, read Language for Engineering (6 weeks) and Language for Science: Engineering (10 weeks)

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply